PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 Containers like the **Unity**, **DryIoc** and **NInject** allow you to easily use Inversion of Control (IoC) and Dependency Injection, which are powerful design patterns that help to compose components in a loosely-coupled fashion.
 It allows components to obtain references to the other components that they depend on without having to hard code those references, thereby promoting better code re-use and improved flexibility.
 Dependency injection is very useful when building a loosely coupled, modular application.
 Prism is designed to be agnostic about the dependency injection container used to compose components within an application.

-Regardless of which of the three containrs is chosen, Prism will use the container to construct and initialize each of the modules so that they remain loosely coupled.
+Regardless of which of the three containers is chosen, Prism will use the container to construct and initialize each of the modules so that they remain loosely coupled.

 ## Key Decisions